intel/ai-workflows/README.md

-# AI Workflow Infrastructure for Intel® architecture
+# AI Worfklows Infrastructure for Intel® architecture -- DRAFT

 ## Description
 On this page you will find details and instructions on how to set up an environment that supports Intel's AI Pipelines container build and test infrastructure.